ARM-software/arm-trusted-firmware/docs/user-guide.md

 might need to be recalculated (see the **Memory layout on ARM development platforms** section in the [Firmware Design]).

-Extra debug options can be passed to the build system by setting `CFLAGS`:
+Extra debug options can be passed to the build system by setting `CFLAGS` or `LDFLAGS`:

     CFLAGS='-O0 -gdwarf-2'                                     \
     make PLAT=<platform> DEBUG=1 V=1 all

+Note that using `-Wl,` style compilation driver options in `CFLAGS` will be ignored as the linker is called directly.

 It is also possible to introduce an infinite loop to help in debugging the post-BL2 phase of the Trusted Firmware.
 This can be done by rebuilding BL1 with